Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use Thyrogen::
+Talk to your doctor or pharmacist before starting Thyrogen:

-• If you have kidney disease that requires dialysis; your doctor will decide how much Thyrogen to administer, as you may be more likely to experience headaches and nausea.
+• if you have kidney disease that requires dialysis; your doctor will decide how much Thyrogen to give you, as you may be more likely to suffer from headache and nausea.

-• If your renal function is decreased; your doctor will decide the amount of radioactive iodine to be administered.
+• if your kidney function is reduced; your doctor will decide the amount of radioactive iodine to be given.

-• If your liver function is decreased; you will still be able to receive Thyrogen.
+• if your liver function is reduced; you can still receive Thyrogen.

 Effect on tumor growth

-In patients with thyroid cancer, cases of tumor growth have been reported during the withdrawal of thyroid hormones for diagnostic procedures.
-It was thought that this was related to elevated levels of thyroid-stimulating hormone (TSH) for a longer period.
-Thyrogen may also cause tumor growth.
+In patients with thyroid cancer, cases of tumor growth have been reported during withdrawal of thyroid hormones for diagnostic procedures.
+This was thought to be related to elevated levels of thyroid-stimulating hormone (TSH) for a longer period.
+It is possible that Thyrogen may also cause tumor growth.
 This was not seen in clinical trials.

-Due to the elevation of TSH levels after administration of Thyrogen, patients with secondary tumor growth (metastases) may experience local swelling or bleeding at the site where these metastases are located, which may increase in size.
-If metastases are present in narrow spaces, e.g., intracerebral (in the brain) or in the spinal cord, patients may experience symptoms that may manifest rapidly, such as partial paralysis affecting one side of the body (hemiparesis), respiratory problems, or loss of vision.
+Due to the elevation of TSH levels after administration of Thyrogen, patients with secondary tumor growth (metastases) may experience local swelling or bleeding at the site of these metastases, which may increase in size.
+If metastases are present in confined spaces, e.g. intracerebral (in the brain) or in the spinal cord, patients may experience symptoms that can manifest rapidly, such as partial paralysis affecting one side of the body (hemiparesis), respiratory problems, or loss of vision.

-Your doctor will decide if you belong to one of the specific groups of patients for whom prior treatment with corticosteroids should be considered (e.g., if you have secondary tumor growth in the brain or spinal cord).
+Your doctor will decide if you belong to one of the specific patient groups where prior treatment with corticosteroids should be considered (e.g. if you have secondary tumor growth in the brain or spinal cord).
 If you have any doubts, consult your doctor.

 Children

-No special precautions are necessary for older patients.
-However, if the thyroid gland has not been completely removed and you also suffer from heart disease, your doctor will help you decide whether to receive Thyrogen.
+No special precautions are necessary for elderly patients.
+However, if the thyroid gland has not been completely removed and you also suffer from heart disease, your doctor will help you decide whether you should receive Thyrogen.

-No interactions with Thyrogen and thyroid hormones you may be taking are known.
+No drug interactions are known with Thyrogen and thyroid hormones that you may be taking.

 Your doctor will determine the exact activity of radioactive iodine to be used for imaging, taking into account the fact that you continue to take thyroid hormones.